 Studio portrait photography allows you the freedom to create the look you want, choose the equipment you need for this, and the greatest advantage is that you can have your entire setup in a really small space.
-However, you need to get all the variables perfect in order to get a stunning studio portrait photograph.
+However, you need to get all the variables perfect in order to get a stunning studio portrait photography.
 Here are some tips that could help you do just that.

 Get the lighting right

-The biggest advantage, and the biggest challenge, of studio portrait photography is the absence of natural light – the advantage being that you can totally manipulate the light, and the challenge being that you need to manipulate the light to your advantage.
+The biggest advantage, and the biggest challenge, of studio portrait photography, is the absence of natural light – the advantage being that you can totally manipulate the light, and the challenge being that you need to manipulate the light to your advantage.
 There are different conventional light settings that you could try – butterfly lighting, Rembrandt, rim lighting, etc. The main thing to keep in mind is that the light should be uniform over your subject’s face.
-Depending on the look you want, use one, two, or more lights and play around with position of the lights.
+Depending on the look you want, use one, two, or more lights and play around with the position of the lights.
 You will get completely different looks for your portraits and could produce truly stunning studio portrait photographs with some of the combinations.

 Try out different angles